authzed/spicedb/TELEMETRY.md

 - Cached: boolean of whether or not the dispatch was a cache hit
 - Cluster ID: unique identifier for a cluster's datastore
 - NodeID: unique identifier for the node, usually the hostname

+### spicedb_combined_logical_checks_total (Counter)

+Counter of the number of "logical" checks performed by this instance.
+A "logical" check is defined as the number of checks used for an operation, e.g. 1 for a Check, the number of results for an LR, etc.

+- Cluster ID: unique identifier for a cluster's datastore
+- NodeID: unique identifier for the node, usually the hostname